Affiliate links on Android Authority may earn us a commission. Learn more.

 Availability is king, but what if the network is so slow that you want to pull your hair out?
 Does Verizon keep the crown, or is there room for other carriers to inch back into the picture?

 AT&T has the leg up as far as download speeds and latency are concerned, but T-Mobile is hot on its tail.
-Though Verizon comes in third for download speeds, it has the fastest upload speeds, with T-Mobile coming in second here too.
-Sprint once again comes in last, though it still doesn’t matter as the network is no more.
+Though Verizon comes in third for download speeds, it has the fastest upload speeds, with T-Mobile coming in second.
+Sprint again comes in last, though it still doesn’t matter as the network is no more.

 For obvious reasons, download speeds degrade as you get further from densely populated areas, but AT&T’s network remained strongest, ranging anywhere from 14.6Mbps to 20.2Mbps on average.
 T-Mobile ranged from 13.6Mbps to 20Mbps, Verizon ranged from 12.3Mbps to 19.5Mbps, and Sprint ranged from 9.5Mbps to 15.1Mbps.

-Though upload speeds are important, they are not quite as crucial as download speeds.
+Though upload speeds are significant, they are not quite as crucial as download speeds.
 Users will have a better day-to-day experience with the faster download speeds on AT&T’s network.
 If you need faster upload speeds more than download speeds, Verizon is your best bet.

 The best rural carriers

-This goes without saying, but the best rural carrier is the one that meets your needs the most.
+The best rural carrier is the one that meets your needs the most.
 No carrier is perfect, but some are worse than others.
-You should always do your own research before making a decision like this.
+You should always do your own research before deciding this.
 We’ll break down the positives and negatives of each of the big three and offer a few alternatives if you’d rather save some money while you’re at it.

 Check out this table for a quick recap of rural coverage while you’re making your decision: